-THAT Council allocate water and sewer units to previously approved and built developments as follows:

-Winchester Meadows - 36 water and 36 sewer units
+THAT Council allocate water and sewer units to previously approved and built developments as follows: Winchester Meadows - 36 water and 36 sewer units

-Guy Racine Subdivision - 5 water and 5 sewer units

-Davidson Subdivision - 1 water and 1 sewer unit

-Winfields - 4 water and 4 sewer units

-Maverick - 13.5 water and 13.5 sewer units
+Guy Racine Subdivision - 5 water and 5 sewer units Davidson Subdivision - 1 water and 1 sewer unit Winfields - 4 water and 4 sewer units Maverick - 13.5 water and 13.5 sewer units CARRIED

-ii) Water & Sewer Allocation - Wellings of Winchester

-Moved by Councillor Thompson Seconded by Councillor Annable

-THAT Council allocates 76.4 water units and 76.4 sewer units for phase 2 and phase 3 of the Wellings of Winchester at pin #66102-0447, application submitted by Wellings of Winchester Inc.

-iii) Water and Sewer Allocation - 109 James Street

-THAT Council allocates 3 water units and 3 sewer units in total for a single detached dwelling on 109 James Street, and two semi-detached dwellings on vacant lot PIN#661500211 in Winchester, application submitted by Vriend Construction Ltd.

-iv) Water and Sewer Allocation - Lot 16 Queen Street

-Moved by Councillor Hoy

-Seconded by Councillor Thompson

-THAT Council allocates 11 water units and 11 sewer units for single and semidetached dwellings at the vacant lots identified by pin #66146-0579, pin #66146-0580, pin #66146-0581, pin #66146-0582, pin #66146-0583 and pin #66146-0584, application submitted by 1 Movestment Inc.
+- ii) Water & Sewer Allocation Wellings of Winchester Resolution No. 07 Moved by Councillor Thompson Seconded by Councillor Annable THAT Council allocates 76.4 water units and 76.4 sewer units for phase 2 and phase 3 of the Wellings of Winchester at pin #66102-0447, application submitted by Wellings of Winchester Inc. CARRIED - Water and Sewer Allocation 109 James Street Resolution No. 08 Moved by Deputy Mayor Armstrong Seconded by Councillor Thompson THAT Council allocates 3 water units and 3 sewer units in total for a single detached dwelling on 109 James Street, and two semi-detached dwellings on vacant lot PIN#661500211 in Winchester, application submitted by Vriend Construction Ltd. CARRIED - iv) Water and Sewer Allocation Lot 16 Queen Street Resolution No. 09 Moved by Councillor Hoy Seconded by Councillor Thompson THAT Council allocates 11 water units and 11 sewer units for single and semidetached dwellings at the vacant lots identified by pin #66146-0579, pin #66146-0580, pin #66146-0581, pin #66146-0582, pin #66146-0583 and pin #66146-0584, application submitted by 1 Movestment Inc. CARRIED

-v) Water & Sewer Allocation - 2 Winfield Avenue

-THAT Council allocates 2 water units and 2 sewer units for a duplex dwelling at 2 Winfield Avenue in Winchester, application submitted by Steven & Renee Robinson.

-vi) Water and Sewer Allocation - 24406872 and 85 Tabitha Crescent vii) Water and Sewer Allocation - Clarence Street viii)Water and Sewer Allocation - 138 Elizabeth Drive

-THAT Council allocates 9 water units and 9 sewer units for single and semidetached dwellings at 24 Tabitha Crescent, 40 Tabitha Crescent, 68 Tabitha Crescent, 72 Tabitha Crescent, and 85 Tabitha Crescent in Chesterville, application submitted by Brian Shane Corporation Ltd.

-THAT Council allocates 4 water units and 4 sewer units for single detached dwellings at the vacant lots identified by Pin #66102-0776, Pin #66102-0783 and Pin #66102-0783 in Winchester, application submitted by Allan Racine.
+- v) Water & Sewer Allocation 2 Winfield Avenue Resolution No. 10 Moved by Deputy Mayor Armstrong Seconded by Councillor Thompson THAT Council allocates 2 water units and 2 sewer units for a duplex dwelling at 2 Winfield Avenue in Winchester, application submitted by Steven & Renee Robinson.
+CARRIED - vi) Water and Sewer Allocation 24406872 and 85 Tabitha Crescent Resolution No. 11 Moved by Deputy Mayor Armstrong Seconded by Councillor Annable THAT Council allocates 9 water units and 9 sewer units for single and semidetached dwellings at 24 Tabitha Crescent, 40 Tabitha Crescent, 68 Tabitha Crescent, 72 Tabitha Crescent, and 85 Tabitha Crescent in Chesterville, application submitted by Brian Shane Corporation Ltd. CARRIED - vii) Water and Sewer Allocation Clarence Street Resolution No. 12 Moved by Councillor Annable Seconded by Councillor Hoy THAT Council allocates 4 water units and 4 sewer units for single detached dwellings at the vacant lots identified by Pin #66102-0776, Pin #66102-0771, Pin #66102-0783 and Pin #66102-0783 in Winchester, application submitted by Allan Racine.
+CARRIED - viii)Water and Sewer Allocation 138 Elizabeth Drive ix) Water and Sewer Allocation - 142 Elizabeth Drive Resolution No. 14 THAT Council allocates 1 water unit and 1 sewer unit for single detached dwelling at 142 Elizabeth Drive in Chesterville, application submitted by Henry and Bonnie Brunveld.
+CARRIED x) Water and Sewer Allocation -146, 150 and 154 Elizabeth Drive Resolution No. 15 Moved by Deputy Mayor Armstrong Seconded by Councillor Thompson THAT Council allocates 3 water units and 3 sewer units for single detached dwellings at 146 Elizabeth Drive, 150 Elizabeth Drive and 154 Elizabeth Drive in Chesterville, application submitted by Michael Aube.
+CARRIED xi) Water Allocation - 430 Gypsy Lane Resolution No. 16

-THAT Council allocates 1 water unit and 1 sewer unit for single detached dwelling at 138 Elizabeth Drive in Chesterville, application submitted by Andrew and Emma Harbers.
+Resolution No. 13 Moved by Deputy Mayor Armstrong Seconded by Councillor Thompson THAT Council allocates 1 water unit and 1 sewer unit for single detached dwelling at 138 Elizabeth Drive in Chesterville, application submitted by Andrew and Emma Harbers.
+CARRIED